 Xolo Is the Purest Dog Breed

-Xolo is one of those few dog breeds which originated as a result of natural selection.
+Xolo is one of those few dog breeds that originated as a result of natural selection.
 Also, the breed didn’t include any human manipulation, which makes it the purest dog breed existing today.

 This natural origin is another reason why Xoloitzcuintli dogs are super healthy, rugged, and intelligent.